-In conducting a "reasonable search" as required by law you must use the most up-to-date technologies and tools available, in addition to searches by individual custodians likely to have responsive information.
+In conducting a "reasonable search" as required by law you must use the most up-to-date technologies and tools available.
 Recent technology advances may render ED's prior FOIA practices unreasonable.
 Moreover, not only does this request require the agency to conduct a search, but individual custodians must conduct their own searches in order to make sure that documents are appropriately collected.